yashbansal24/legal-intel-dashboard/README.md

 ### Things to improve upon

-- avoid having same files (checking content.
+- Avoid having same files (checking content.
 But, impossible for huge files)
 - Having filters for search to choose type/tags on documents.
 ---